ermanh/trieregex/README.md

 tre.finals()  # Returns: ['e', 'o', 't']
 ```

-The last two methods are intended checking what boundary contexts would be appropriate to set in the final regex.
+The last two methods are intended for checking what boundary contexts are appropriate for the final regex.
 More discussed below.

 ## (No) Boundaries

 **trieregex** does not include any default boundaries (such as `r'\b'`) in the pattern returned from its `TrieRegEx.regex()` method, that way the user can determine what is appropriate for each particular use case.

-Consider a fictitious brand name `!Citrus` with an exclamation mark at the beginning, and using `r'\b'` to define its boundaries in an attempt to catch it in a target string:
+Consider a fictitious brand name `!Citrus` with an exclamation mark at the beginning, and trying to catch it in a target string by using `r'\b'` for its boundaries in the regex:

 ```py
 string = 'I love !Citrus products!'